Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Lenders also consider various borrower characteristics when determining mortgage interest rates.
 These include credit scores, down payment amount, debt-to-income (DTI) ratio, loan amount, loan term, and property type.

 Mortgage rates have a significant impact on home affordability, often more than people realize.
 Even small changes in interest rates can make a big difference in monthly mortgage payments and the overall cost of purchasing a home.
-For example, a 1.00% increase in the interest rate on a $300,000 mortgage can result in an increase of almost $200 in the monthly payment.
+For example, a one-percentage-point increase in the interest rate on a $300,000 mortgage can result in an increase of almost $200 in the monthly payment.
 For middle-income Americans, even a slight increase in interest rates can put homeownership out of reach.

 Many first-time homebuyers face the dilemma of whether to buy now or wait for interest rates to come down.
 While it’s tempting to wait for a more favorable rate, it’s important to consider that interest rates are unpredictable and can fluctuate rapidly.
 If you’re shopping in a market with rapidly rising home prices, any savings from waiting for a rate drop could be canceled out by a higher home cost.